datagrok-ai/public/help/develop/how-to/access-data.md

 SQL statements are annotated with comments, just like [scripts](../scripting.md), since the underlying mechanism is essentially the same (read more on the concept of [functions](../../overview/functions/function.md)).
 Here we have two header parameters: the query `name` and the `connection` to use.
 In fact, this particular query could have been even simpler: there is no need to specify `connection` if the package only has one.
 Similarly, the tag `end` is not required if there is only one query per file: the parser needs it to understand where the current query ends and the next one begins.
 So safely omit the name of `connection` and/or the `end` tag if these conditions are met.

+To use an existing connection in a query, specify its name along with the namespace in the `connection` parameter.
+For example, the above `chembl` connection that lives in the `Chembl` package has the following path: `chembl:chembl`.
+When browsing connections on the platform, you can identify such path by opening `Links` in the tab `Details` of the property panel.

 You can find a list of header parameters and other details related to the query annotation in [this article](../../access/parameterized-queries.md).
 In addition to this, examples of data queries are available in the [Chembl](https://github.com/datagrok-ai/public/tree/master/packages/Chembl/queries) package.
 To quickly insert a query template into your package, type `grok add query <name>` in the terminal.

 #### Executing Queries